AmazeeLabs/silverback-mono/packages/composer/amazeelabs/silverback-cli/README.md

+> This project is maintained in the [silverback monorepo](https://github.com/AmazeeLabs/silverback-mono)
 # Amazee Silverback

 `amazee/silverback-cli` is a composer package adding tooling and configuration scaffolding to Amazee Drupal projects.
 It aims to improve product quality and reduce maintenance costs by encouraging three simple principles: